johannadevos/StudyLanguage/lca/README.txt

 You can use any POS tagger and lemmatizer, as long as the Penn Treebank POS tagset is adopted and the input file is appropriately formatted.
-In Lu (2012), the following POS tagger and lemmaitzer were used:
+In Lu (2012), the following POS tagger and lemmatizer were used:

 The Stanford POS tagger:
 http://nlp.stanford.edu/software/tagger.shtml